-The oldest martial art; Jiu-Jitsu, can be traced back to India where it was created by Buddhist monks.
+The oldest martial art, Jiu-Jitsu can be traced back to India where it was created by Buddhist monks.
 They developed movements based on leverage and balance, in a way that would avoid reliance on strength and weapons.
 Jiu-Jitsu later found its way to China and to Japan where it gained even more momentum.
-Adopted by the Samurais; Japanese Royal Guards, as a superior form of self-defence, the martial art emphasised their own code of conduct known as Bushido, the “way of the warrior”.
-It revolved around these core values; loyalty, justice, manners, purity, modesty, honour, self-confidence and respect.
-They named the smooth techniques “Jiu-Jitsu” meaning “the gentle art.”
-At the end of Japans feudal system, Jiu-Jitsu was split into different styles, including Karate, Aikido, and Judo etc.
+Adopted by the Samurais, Japanese Royal Guards, as a superior form of self-defence, the martial art emphasised their own code of conduct known as Bushido, the “way of the warrior”.
+It revolved around these core values, loyalty, justice, manners, purity, modesty, honour, self-confidence and respect.
+They named the smooth techniques “Jiu-Jitsu”, meaning “the gentle art.”
+At the end of Japans feudal system, Jiu-Jitsu was split into different styles, including Karate, Aikido, Judo etc.

-Its creation derives from the fact that, Maeda migrated to Brazil in 1914, where he was influential in establishing a Japanese immigrant community.
+The development of Brazilian Jiu-Jitsu began when Japanese judoka Mitsuyo Maeda first migrated to Brazil in 1914, where he was influential in establishing a Japanese immigrant community.
 His efforts were aided by Gastão Gracie, a Brazilian politician.
-Maeda was so grateful for Gracie’s assistance, that in return he taught the Brazilian’s oldest son, Carlos, the secrets of the ancient martial art.
+Maeda was so grateful for Gracie’s assistance that in return, he taught the Brazilian’s oldest son, Carlos, the secrets of the ancient martial art.
 Carlos went on to teach those techniques to his brothers, and in 1925, they opened the first Jiu-Jitsu academy in Brazil.
 For the Gracie brothers, teaching the art was their passion.

 Jiu-Jitsu has left its imprint on the world.
 Today, it is the fastest growing martial art.
 The ability to defeat an opponent without the use of violence has empowered students of Jiu-Jitsu both mentally and physically, on and off the mat.